AdobeDocs/marketo.pt-BR/help/marketo/product-docs/reporting/basic-reporting/creating-reports/save-a-report.md

    ![](assets/image2015-4-20-17-3a34-3a57.png)

    Legal!
-Seu relatório salvo será exibido na árvore.
+O relatório salvo agora aparecerá na árvore.

    ![](assets/image2015-4-21-11-3a12-3a40.png)